8th July 2014 by Jess

-Think of that while you devour them tonight!
+Think of that while you munch on this delicious ice cream substitute tonight!

-Great for both entertaining guests and those pyjama parties for one.
+A great evening snack for nights in with friends and those pyjama parties for one.

 Fire up your stove and heat 8 tbsp coconut butter (available at most local health food shops, but feel free to substitute with 6 tbsp pumpkin puree), 4 tbsp honey, 8 tbsp cacao powder.

 Mix over a low heat and add chopped nuts and dried fruit.

 Freeze in a shallow dish until set, then all that’s left is to do is smash the tray up – and get chocolate all over your face, of course.